Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 The rising shadow of mycotoxins

-You’re now an expert on the two big beasts of the mycotoxin world, but there’s dozens of others which can destroy human health.
-The WHO is particularly concerned these days, worries which began back in 1991 when the WHO Expert Committee on Food Additives gave aflatoxin B a tolerable weekly limit of 11ng per kg of bodyweight.
+Those are the two big beasts of mycotoxins, but there’s dozens of others which can destroy human health.
+The WHO is particularly concerned these days.
+It began back in 1991, when they gave aflatoxin B a tolerable weekly limit of 11ng per kg of bodyweight.

-By 1997, the WHO committee had concluded that aflatoxins were strongly carcinogenic and should be kept as low as reasonably possible.
-By 2007, slashing mycotoxins in food and animal feed (and particularly aflatoxin B) had finally became an official plank of the WHO’s global strategy.
+By 1997, the WHO committee had concluded that aflatoxins were strongly carcinogenic.
+By 2007, slashing mycotoxins in food and animal feed (particularly aflatoxin B) had become an official plank of the WHO’s global strategy.
 100 countries encompassing 85% of the world’s human population regulate mycotoxin levels in foods, with the EU being particularly tight.

 Consumers are increasingly concerned as well; coffee lovers everywhere are now ditching their poor quality instant beans.
 The famous Bulletproof coffee recipe, swimming with butter, is popular partially because of its avowed absence of any mycotoxins.
 Fitness fanatics in paleo and primal circles are arguing right now over whether mycotoxin disqualify coffee and chocolate completely.

 ONE: one classic villain behind indoor mould contamination in old dilapidated buildings is s.chartarum and the trichothecene mycotoxins it produces.
 In this 2009 study, purified trichothecene strongly enhanced the pro-inflammatory chemicals interleukin-1beta and interleukin-8.
 Roridin A, verrucarin A, and T-2 toxin did exactly the same.
-For reference, one study found much higher interleukin-8 levels in acne-covered skin than average.
+Interleukin-8 has been liked to acne in several studies.

-TWO – 1987 study which analysed another thrichothecene mycotoxin (a dangerous and healthy studied group) called fusarenon-x.
+TWO – this 1987 study analysed another thrichothecene mycotoxin (a dangerous and heavily studied group) called fusarenon-x.
 The twist is that the mycotoxin was merely used to create inflammation in the first place – the real goal was testing an anti-inflammatory remedy.
 Clearly then, its inflammatory powers are well established.

 THREE – in human nasal cells, exposure to ochratoxin A massively increased both interleukin-6 and interleukin-8, two of the classic inflammatory chemicals behind acne.
 The scientists concluded that “the ubiquitous mycotoxin OTA has a strong pro-inflammatory effect… in nasal mucosa” (2012 study).